SpongePowered/SpongeDocs/source/contributing/implementation/debugging/ide.rst

     to include Eclipse, you can do so on `our GitHub repository <https://github.com/spongepowered/spongedocs>`_.

 Using your IDE to debug Sponge is relatively straight-forward.
 For the most part, you import the ``build.gradle`` file into your IDE after you have :ref:`setupWorkspace`.
-Ensure you have JDK 8 installed and specified in your IDE, and you import the project as **a Gradle project**, then you are ready to run the code and perform tests.
+Ensure you have JDK 8 installed and specified in your IDE and import the project as **a Gradle project**, then you are ready to run the code and perform tests.

 Key Settings